SherlockHolmes221/CNNs/note.md

   Reduce the L2 weight regularization, Accelerate the learning rate decay, Shuffle training examples more thoroughly), we significantly increase the training speed of the network.

-# Rethinking the Inception Architecture for ComputerVision(2015) (a little hard to understand)
+# Rethinking the Inception Architecture for ComputerVision(2015)
 improve computational efficiency and reduce low parameter counts

 #### Architecture